Share from Insight-live.com (Lab Documentation and Calculation System) by Digitalfire. https://digitalfire.com

 Total:102.06

-Notes *This matte recipe was developed at Plainsman Clays.
-It descends from a high-dolomite recipe that was originally used to compare shipments of dolomite for consistency.
-In our standard firings this recipe produces both good mattenss and a very functional surface coupled with very low chance of crazing.
-It is not as interesting as reactive mattes but this is better for functional and durable surfaces.
-This is also adjustable, the degree of matteness can be controlled by blending in a glossy.
-Pictures G2934 with Hemlock Green, Pansy Purle Stains 10 gram balls have been melt down onto a tile at cone 6.
-True mattes should still be matte if overfired The G2934 is a high-MgO matte, it melts well and does not cutlery mark or stain easily.
-As evidence that it is a true matte, notice that it is still matte when fired to cone 7 or 8.
-VC71, while having a similar pleasant silky matte surface at cone 6, converts to a glossy if fired higher (suggesting that its cone 6 matteness is due to incomplete melting).
-For the same reason the VC71, it is whiter in color (but as soon as it begins to melt and have depth the color darkens).
-G2934 + 5% Titanium thinner/thicker on M390 Incredible cone 6 speckle body with G2934 matte glazes This clay, L4115J3S, a Plainsman 3D-based body, fires vitreous and dense, yet there is no hint of bloating.
+Notes This matte recipe was developed from our high-dolomite recipe originally used to compare shipments of dolomite for consistency.
+In our standard firings, this recipe produces both good mattenss and a very functional surface coupled with a low chance of crazing on almost any body.
+This is not a reactive matte, it is intended for functional and durable surfaces.
+This is also adjustable, the degree of matteness can be controlled by blending in a glossy or cooling rate.
+Pictures G2934 with Hemlock Green, Pansy Purle Stains ![]() Cone 6 GBMF tests: 10 gram balls have been melted down onto a tile at cone 6.
+True mattes should still be matte if overfired ![]() GBMF test to compare.
+G2934 + 5% Titanium thinner/thicker on M390 ![]() Incredible cone 6 speckle body with G2934 matte glazes ![]() This clay, L4115J3S, a Plainsman 3D-based body, fires vitreous and dense, yet there is no hint of bloating.
 With these matte glazes very durable and functional pieces are produced.
-Melt flow comparison: G2934 with Frit 3124, Frit F-19 Fusion Frit F-19 is giving a more fluid melt.
-The difference cooling-rate makes These are the G2934 black glaze at cone 6.
+Melt flow comparison: G2934 with Frit 3124, Frit F-19 ![]() Fusion Frit F-19 is giving a more fluid melt.
+The difference cooling-rate makes ![]() These are the G2934 black glaze at cone 6.
 The piece on the left was fired using the C6DHSC firing schedule (drop-and-hold at 2100F then 150F/hr to 1400F).
 The one on the right was fired using the PLC6DS schedule (drop-and-hold at 2100F then free-fall from there).
 The slow cool gives the glaze on the left time to crystallize, creating a stony matte.
-G2934 Cone 6 Matte + 4% iron oxide URLs Prepared public do..om Plainsman Clays Typecodes C6-Cone 6 Glazes Alternate Code Number:MG6CDM XML (to paste into Insight) <?xml version="1.0"?> <recipes version="1.0" encoding="UTF-8"> <recipe name="Cone 6 Magnesia Matte Base" id="56852" key="aKCWGtFz" date="2024-03-08" typecodes="C6" codenum="G2934" picturebasename=""> <recipelines> <recipeline material="Ferro Frit 3124" amount="19.400" tolerance=""/> <recipeline material="EPK" amount="18.300" tolerance=""/> <recipeline material="Dolomite" amount="23.500" tolerance=""/> <recipeline material="Silica" amount="26.960" tolerance=""/> <recipeline material="Calcined Kaolin" amount="13.900" tolerance=""/> </recipelines> </recipe> </recipes> Born: 2014-03-21, Modified: 2024-03-08 20:40:00 |
+G2934 Cone 6 Matte + 4% iron oxide ![]() URLs Prepared public do..om Plainsman Clays Typecodes C6-Cone 6 Glazes Alternate Code Number:MG6CDM XML (to paste into Insight) <?xml version="1.0"?> <recipes version="1.0" encoding="UTF-8"> <recipe name="Cone 6 Magnesia Matte Base" id="56852" key="zDquEjCh" date="2025-03-24" typecodes="C6" codenum="G2934" picturebasename=""> <recipelines> <recipeline material="Ferro Frit 3124" amount="19.400" tolerance=""/> <recipeline material="EP Kaolin" amount="18.300" tolerance=""/> <recipeline material="Dolomite" amount="23.500" tolerance=""/> <recipeline material="Silica" amount="26.960" tolerance=""/> <recipeline material="Calcined Kaolin" amount="13.900" tolerance=""/> </recipelines> </recipe> </recipes> Born: 2014-03-21, Modified: 2025-03-24 19:21:21 |

 Cone 6 Calcium Matte v2